SasView/sasview/sansview/README.txt

 	- Customizable Startup appearance
 	- More functionalities on plot panels
 	- Combined Modeling and Fitting
-	- Save/open a SansView project or SansView analysis (subproject)
+	- Save/open a SasView project or SasView analysis (subproject)
-	- Start the SansView application from a data file by double-clicking or from command line
+	- Start the SasView application from a data file by double-clicking or from command line
 	- Easy manipulation of data and plot
 	- Provides Normalized residual plot
 	- Added useful key-combinations to copy (fitpage), paste (fitpage), change fit-tolerance, etc.